Fire Hazard Seasons

 In 1994 (47 years after the volunteer fire company had first been organized) the group and the community endured the loss of their first civilian in a house fire within the area.
 Within just a few years afterwards, four more civilians would perish in three additional structure fires within the Betsy Layne Fire Protection District but, still, we went on.

 Currently, the Betsy Layne Fire Protection District owns and operates six different fire apparatuses out of its six-bay two-story block and brick building and they include three Pierce pumper engines, one Ford rescue vehicle, one Pierce ladder truck, and one Chevrolet personnel transportation vehicle.
-Individually listed below, 27 active firefighters, 3 active junior firefighters 1 inactive firefighter and 5 active non-firefighter board members serve this community on a daily basis.
+Individually listed below, 23 active firefighters, two junior firefighters, and five active non-firefighter board members serve this community on a daily basis.
 Their years of service range anywhere from an excess of 40 years to only a few months.
 No matter their age or experience, every member has their own job to allow the organization to run like a well-oiled machine.
 Betsy Layne is and always will be about constant teamwork and dedication to one another and, like our Chief often says, "there is no I in Betsy Layne".

 The Betsy Layne Fire Protection District serves all of Betsy Layne, Harold, Stanville, Tram, and Little Mud Creek as well as portions of Ivel, Prater Creek, and Boldman.
 To read more about this organization, you may do so by clicking on either the 'ABOUT US' or 'HISTORY OF BLFD' segments to the far left of this page.
 You may also read more about each member by simply clicking on the 'MEMBERS' section, too.